Qgmad/CTF-TOOL-CLSTER/README.md

 ## Usage:
-* **Write the initial part of the link that you don't want to add before the test string in host.**
+* **Write the initial part of the link that you want to add before the test string in host.**

    Example:
    host = "https://www.pastebin.com/"